small-tech/site.js/README.md

   - `sudo`
   - `libcap2-bin` (we use `setcap` to escalate privileges on the binary as necessary)

+For production use, passwordless sudo is required.
+On systems where the sudo configuration directory is set to `/etc/sudoers.d`, Site.js will automatically install this rule.
+On other systems, you might have to set it up yourself.

-If it turns out that any of these are a widespread reason for first-run breakage, we can look into having them installed automatically in the future.
+If it turns out that any of these prerequisites are a widespread reason for first-run breakage, we can look into having them installed automatically in the future.
 Please open an issue if any of these is an issue in your deployments or everyday usage.

 Of course, you will need `wget` (or `curl`) installed to download the install script.
 You can install `wget` via your distribution’s package manager (e.g., `sudo apt install wget` on Ubuntu-like systems).

-## Update (as of v12.9.5; properly functioning as of v12.9.6)
+## Update (as of version 12.9.5; properly functioning as of version 12.9.6)

 To seamlessly update the native binary if a newer version exists: